 Kim released her first children's book in May of 2012 ‘Raven’s Friends: Alaska Animals Far and Wide’ and her second volume of the same series, ‘Raven’s Friends: Tails Along Alaska’s Trails’ became available June of 2013.

-Recently Kim has begun creating custom pet portraits to the delight of many happy customers, using watercolor and masking fluid to create unique and fun pieces.
+Kim's favorite kind of art is creating custom pet portraits to the delight of many happy customers, using watercolor and masking fluid to create unique and fun pieces.

 Thanks for stopping by and be sure to check out Kim's current work in the